The Adventures of John and Tony

-The Adventures of John and Tony was a radio programme that aired in September 1999 on BBC Radio 4.
+The Adventures of John and Tony is a radio programme that aired in September 1999 on BBC Radio 4.
 There was one series of four thirty-minute episodes made.
 It starred John Hegley and Simon Munnery.

+The series has two main characters, as the title suggests, with guest stars.
+It has been described as “surreal” and been compared to The Goon Show; plotwise, it follows two friends as they talk and travel; John reels off anecdotes and Tony delivers punchlines.